 Find out whether you qualify for advanced standing.Download

-Field Education Placements are supervised, evaluated experiences in some area of church ministry, ministry organization work, community service, or college ministry assignment.
-Each experience involves a commitment of three to six hours per week, ministry reports, and supervisor and self-evaluations.
-As students progress through the levels of our Field Education program, they are expected to illustrate growth in several fundamental pre-identified learning areas.
+Field Education placements are supervised, evaluated experiences in some area of church ministry, ministry-organization work, community service, or college ministry assignment.
+Each experience involves a commitment of three or more hours per week and the submission of ministry reports and evaluations from the student and supervisor.
+As students progress through their prescribed number of placements, they are expected to illustrate growth in several fundamental pre-identified learning areas.
 Students are encouraged to utilize their Field Education credits to broaden their own personal experiences.

-Internships and Co-ops are intensive Field Education experiences in the student’s field of study, designed to integrate strongly the use of knowledge, attitudes, tasks, and skills learned in the classroom.
-As this is a requirement of only some programs, all students have the option to complete an elective Internship or Co-op in place of one free elective course.
-Students must successfully complete all Field Education credits before an Internship or Co-op can begin.
+Internships and co-ops are intensive Field Education experiences in the student’s field of study designed to integrate, and encourage the application of, knowledge, attitudes, tasks, and skills learned in the classroom.
+Not all programs require an internship or co-op, but all students have the option to complete one as an elective.
+Students must successfully complete all Field Education placements before beginning an internship or co-op.

 Field supervision is an important element of all these experiences.
 Supervisors meet with their student workers weekly to discuss performance and give advice, and they provide a graded evaluation at the end of the experience.
 Organizations wishing to advertise a Field Education placement, internship, or co-op opportunity may submit a posting to our Job Board and participate in our Field Education Fair, which is usually held in September.
 Those interested in registering for the Fair or discussing other avenues of connecting with students are encouraged to contact the Field Education Department.

 Supervisors for internships and co-ops receive access to a password-protected webpage that explains what is expected of them and gives important downloadable documents.